Pathoschild/smapi-mod-dump/source/~kdau/README.md

 # Predictive Mods

-"Public Access TV" and "Scrying Orb" are [Stardew Valley](http://stardewvalley.net/) mods that make the information from the [Stardew Predictor](https://mouseypounds.github.io/stardew-predictor/) tool by MouseyPounds available in-game in a lore-friendly, balanced way.
+Public Access TV and Scrying Orb are [Stardew Valley](http://stardewvalley.net/) mods that make the information from the [Stardew Predictor](https://mouseypounds.github.io/stardew-predictor/) tool by MouseyPounds available in-game in a lore-friendly, balanced way.

 Both mods are crafted by kdau and proffered under an [MIT license](LICENSE).
 Their source can be scried on [GitLab](https://gitlab.com/kdau/predictivemods).
 The [issue tracker](https://gitlab.com/kdau/predictivemods/-/issues) foretells bug reports and feature plans.